okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-mobile-app-redirect/main/ios/opensignin.md

 The app hands the sign-in flow to the Okta SDK.
 The SDK presents the sign-in web view and waits for a result.
 If the sign-in flow is successful, the app first stores the token using `Credential.store(_:)`, and then updates the user interface by setting the `signedIn` state variable to `true`.

-The stored token is used to check if the user is already signed in when the app is launched and for API calls to the Okta org and authorization servers.
+The stored token is used for the following:

+* To check if the user is already signed in when the app is launched.
+* For API calls to the Okta org and authorization servers.

 Remove the stored credential when the user signs out.
 Replace the `signOut()` function with the following code: